khalilacheche/ada-2022-project-adaes/README.md

 ## Website & Data Story
 The website that presents the data story can be accessed by following this [link](https://mehdizayene-adaes-wikispeedia-homepage-67asrh.streamlit.app/).
 The website contains two main pages : the homepage and the data story page.
+You can seemlessly navigate between both pages using the index on the top left of the website.

 ### Homepage
 The homepage presents the dataset and allows the reader to effectively play a game of Wikispeedia :
-- By clicking on the *Start the game!* button, a random path will be drawn for the player to achieve.
+- By clicking on the *Start the game!* button, a path will be drawn for the player to achieve.
 - Displayed on the screen are the node count, the current and target articles as well as a *get hint* button if you ever feel stuck.
+This will find the shortest path to the target from the current node and help the player by giving the first node on that path.
 - The choice can be made in the selection box by clicking on the article and then on the *submit* button.
 An *abandon* button is also there to allow the player to give up at any point.
 - Finally, a snippet of the current article is displayed on top to allow the user to make an informed decision about the next article.